workshopper/adventure/readme.markdown

   Run the currently selected problem with ARGS.
   Not all problems support `run`.

+$COMMAND solution

+  Show the solution for the currently selected problem.

+$COMMAND print

+  Print the text of the currently selected level.

 $COMMAND selected

-  Print the currently selected level.
+  Print the name of the currently selected level.

 $COMMAND select LEVEL